Finding a Lost Lover on the Internet: Easy to do, but Dangerous if You’re Married

-When Romeo meets his Juliet, he tells her that this is the moment he first begins to live.
+When Romeo meets Juliet, he tells her that this is the moment he first begins to live.
 And indeed, Romeo is right.
 There is something magical and life-changing about first love, especially if you were a teenager or in your early 20s when it happened.

 They are also just curious.
 They are hopeful that if they find that person, the outcome will be better than the first time around.
 Instead of breaking up, true love will last a lifetime.

-Part of the reason we so idealize our first loves is that research shows people remember any event that occurred when they were between 10 and 30 years old more intensely and more vividly than at other times in their lives.
+Part of the reason we so idealize our first love is that research shows people remember any event that occurred when they were between 10 and 30 years old more intensely and more vividly than at other times in their lives.

 One of her studies of 1600 people who looked up lost loves found that 62% ended up having sex.
 Dr. Ben Zeev believes it is easier for rekindlers to do just that because if a couple had sex in the past, they perceive the new sex as “less sinful” than a new extramarital affair.

-That first reunion is often powerful and intense, because the hope and connection can be profound on the part of both the man and woman involved.
+That first reunion is often powerful and intense because the hope and connection can be profound on the part of both the man and woman involved.
 Dr. Kalish’s research indicates that rekindled romances can have happy endings.

 Whether the romance works out usually depends upon why the couple broke up in the first place when they were young.
 If outside forces made them break up – such as disapproving parents or that they were too young to get married – they are more likely to stay together.

-Believe it or not, it is common for a “rekindler” to have a dream about a past lover, and then to interpret the dream as a message that they need to find that person.
+Believe it or not, it is common for a “rekindler” to have a dream about a past lover and then to interpret the dream as a message that they need to find that person.

 Dr. Kalish has only one word of advice for anyone who decides to look up a past love for whatever reason.